Purchasing an RV is a significant investment, but not all brands are worth the high price tag.

-Most people selling a personal used RV, or those found on commercial lots, are not because the vehicle was a lemon, but that it doesn’t fit into their lifestyle.
+Most people selling a personal used RV, or those found on commercial lots, are not because the vehicle was a lemon, but because it doesn’t fit into their lifestyle.
 Either they don’t care for RV travel, they are too old to drive around safely, it’s not big enough for their family, or need to move to a place that doesn’t have space to park the rig.

 Combining a good brand of RV, such as Newmar, Tiffin, Jayco, or Northwood, with a lower, used RV price is a win-win!

 Few people are making their first RV purchase fully understanding the long-term consequences of their decision.
 Many choose on price or interior design alone.

 You’re buying a house on wheels.
 These motorhomes, fifth-wheels, or travel trailers are expressly framed, clad, and run with different electrical, heating, and plumbing systems than you have in a typical residential home.